jenjwong/expenseTrackr/README.md

 Server-side expense Trackr uses Express and MongoDB.
 Flow of control is implemented using ES6 async await.

 ### Database Design
-Expense Trackr's database has a User and Expense model and uses aggregation for complex queries.
+Expense Trackr's database is designed with User and Expense models and uses aggregation for complex queries.
 Expense Trackr implements this relationship by placing User_id as a foreign key on Expenses, allowing for future feature development of shared expenses.

 ### API Design
 Expense Trackr implements REST-APIs.
 [Click here for a list of semantically named endpoints](https://github.com/jenjwong/expenseTrackr/blob/development/server/routes/index.js)